BWR

 Organize All Groups

-Diagram to the left:becomes
+Diagram to the left

 1. Psychology and Psychiatry: Mindfulness-based interventions have been effective in treating mental health conditions such as depression, anxiety, and PTSD.